 “I’m damaged.”
 The Zephyr spoke through the monitor’s speakers.
 “How long was I offline?”

 “I wish I knew.”
-Akayama wiped her face with the sleeve of her lab coat.
+Akayama wiped her face with the sleeve of her lab-coat.
 “We’re trapped on the sun-sized Hurricane Planet.
-Our virus worked: the planet cannot divide.
-But it still functions.
-I’m lucky to remain distinct from it, and lucky it’s allowed me to repair you.”
+Our virus half-worked: the planet cannot divide, but it still functions.
+I’m lucky to remain distinct from it and lucky it’s allowed me to repair you.”

 “The sun-sized Hurricane Planet…” The Zephyr’s only monitor displayed an image of the planet from Akayama’s confession.
 “Can it hear us?”